cytoscape/py4cytoscape/README.md

 1. Execute liveness test (e.g., [Sanity Test](https://github.com/bdemchak/cytoscape-jupyter/tree/main/sanity-test)) on Google Colab
 1. Create a new Github tag (in the Releases section on the far right of the Github GUI)
 1. Execute build.bat to check into PyPI __... be sure you updated the version number in build.bat first__
+1. Again, successfully execute all tests by using the tests/runalltests.bat file and the Sanity Test.

 Note that the user manual is automatically updated when Master files changes.
 You can find the manual [here](https://py4cytoscape.readthedocs.io/en/latest/).